mel-project/melodeon-guide/src/2_getting_started.md

 > []
 > ```

-We can instead specify a _spend context_ (more info in TODO), which contains further information about the transaction to generate for testing the covenant.
+We can instead specify a [_spend context_](https://github.com/themeliolabs/melorun/#spend-context), which contains further information about the transaction to generate for testing the covenant.
 Make a file `context.yaml` containing:

 ```
 spender_outputs: